Political positions of Emmanuel Macron: Environment

 In 2018, he pursued a petrol tax, albeit the tax stems from an earlier policy under his predecessor, François Hollande.
-A burgeoning grassroots movement, the Gilets jaunes protests developed throughout France in November and December, extending even to the overseas territory of Réunion.
+A burgeoning grassroots movement, the yellow vests protests developed throughout France in November and December, extending even to the overseas territory of Réunion.
 On 4 December, Prime minister Édouard Philippe announced that the tax increase would be pushed back six months.
 The following day however, Macron scrapped the fuel tax increase altogether.

-On 13 January 2019, he penned a 2,300-word letter addressing the nation in response to nine consecutive weeks of protests by the Gilets jaunes movement, calling for three months of national debate to address grievances.
+On 13 January 2019, he penned a 2,300-word letter addressing the nation in response to nine consecutive weeks of protests by the yellow vests movement, calling for three months of national debate to address grievances.

 Macron called the 2019 Brazil wildfires an "international crisis" as the Amazon rainforest produces "20% of the world's oxygen".
 Macron stated he will refuse to ratify the EU–Mercosur Free Trade Agreement unless Brazil commits to protecting the environment.

 Macron publicly supports ecocide being made a crime at the International Criminal Court.
 In 2021 the French government passed the Climate and Resilience Law, making "the most serious cases of environmental damage at national level" a crime.